Top 10 Best Logos of the World's Richest Companies

-Presently, we cannot think of presenting a brand logo directly from a sketch, illustration or a photo.
+Presently, we cannot think of presenting a brand logo directly from a sketch, illustration or photo.

 Whether you are a trained designer or a logo enthusiast, you should know that today, branding requires extensive knowledge of software programs like Photoshop, Illustrator, and InDesign to create most of these iconic logos.

-Designers work for days and weeks to come up with designs that represent company values and correspond to company image.
+Designers work for days and weeks to come up with designs that represent company values and correspond to the company image.

 Every colour selection has an essential meaning when it comes to logos.